useEffect w/ Async Function

 async () => { try { const response = await fetch(`https://www.reddit.com/r/${subreddit}.json`); const json = await response.json(); setPosts(json.data.children.map(it => it.data)); } catch (e) { console.error(e); } }

-useEffect expects a cleanup function or nothing.
+• useEffect only expects a cleanup function as a return.

-You can use IIFE:
+You can also use IIFE:

 useEffect(() => { (async function() { try { const response = await fetch( `https://www.reddit.com/r/${subreddit}.json` ); const json = await response.json(); setPosts(json.data.children.map(it => it.data)); } catch (e) { console.error(e); } })(); }, []);